realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 The one in the bottom left is our self-defined authorization.
 It has three components:

 * Providers:
   * UserPermissionsProvider: this will check user's permission.
 We will create different user permissions for different users.
+This provider will be invoked in AuthorizationInterceptor.

 * Strategies: this is where we add our own authentication strategies.
   * JWTStrategy: we are going to create a custom authentication strategy based on [JSON Web Token](https://jwt.io/).

 * Services:
   * JWTService: a service associate with JWTStrategy to generate and verify JWT.

+* Interceptors:
+  * AuthorizationInterceptor: a middle layer between API request and authentication strategy that use UserPermissionsProvider to verify user's permission.

 #### `application.ts`, `sequence.ts` and `controller`